Modern Dental Implant Services in Plymouth, MN

 So now that you have a little more information about dental implants there are a couple more items you should think about as you make decisions on your dental care.

 - Once you have a dental implant, don’t take it for granted and stop seeing your dentist.
+We’ll make sure that you are protected from risks of gingivitis and keep your oral health strong.
 Regular dental visits are very important to the long-term success and life of your dental implant.
 At Smile Design Dentistry Dr. Moore and Dr. Jensen will set you up on a program and guide you on keeping your implant healthy.

 - Along with regular dental visits home care is vital.
 You will be advised to brush and keep the area clean.
 There may also be a special toothbrush or mouth rinse that is recommended to help prevent cavities and gum disease.